ForbesLindesay/atdatabases/docs/sqlite-sync.md

 ### `Connection.queryStream(SQLQuery): Iterable<any>`

-Run an SQL Query and get an async iterable of the results. e.g.
+Run an SQL Query and get an iterable of the results. e.g.

 ```js
 for (const record of db.queryStream(sql`SELECT * FROM massive_table`)) {